 Alan Turing’s 1943 Universal Machine began a 70-year era of automation that is as promising as it has been disruptive.
 G7 Governments appear universally uncertain about how to support citizens through a steady barrage of job-losses at the same time that the benefits of automation are undeniable.

-CSQ Research, our guiding Think-Tank, compared the export stats and collapse-trending of 180 countries and found that 72% of all countries studied are in a collapse-trending today.
-So, we analyzed the policies of the other 28%: the “Advancing” nations, and found that these countries were routinely on the high-ExCap-countries list as well.
-When corrected to Holland’s ExCap levels, Canadians would earn $630 billion in new exports annually – that’s 250% of today’s exports.
-The U.S. misses out on $8 trillion by this measuring and the U.K. loses $1.5 trillion – annually as well.
+To solve this critical problem, CSQ Research – our guiding Think-Tank, compared the production, debt and trade stats of 180 countries and found that 72% are in a collapse-trending today (a “collapse-trending” indicates debt and trade deficits).
+So, we analyzed the policies of the other 28%: the “Advancing” nations, and found that these countries were routinely on the high export-per-capita (ExCap) list as well.

-Insisting on public investment in these interconnected Renewable Automations is a shift in thinking as beneficial as was Henry Ford’s assembly line.
+Insisting upon public investment in these interconnected Renewable Automations is a shift in thinking as beneficial as was Henry Ford’s assembly line.
 It’s a strategic shift that supports worthwhile and profitable industry at the same time that it also harvests the trillions of dollars in economic prosperity left on the table when our technology Investments do not inter-operate to support a “Good Life”.